alicevision/AliceVision/INSTALL.md

 In order to use the MOSEK 6 back-end for the linear programming aliceVision module:

-- Check that you have an up-to-date MOSEK licence, else aliceVision MOSEK unit test will fail.
+- Check that you have an up-to-date MOSEK licence, otherwise the aliceVision MOSEK unit test will fail.

 - Then: